 If your survey highlighted some problems that require immediate attention, it’s best to get quotes or have a plan in place before you move in.
 This way you can avoid any shocks.

 It’s a good idea to put together a maintenance plan which includes repairs, upgrades and any alternations you’d like to make.
 This way you can stay on top of what needs doing and budget appropriately.

 This will comes as no surprise but still needs to be included in your monthly budget.
-Council tax varies depending on where you live and the valuation band your property is in (apart from in Northern Ireland where rates are set individually).
+The amount of council tax you’ll pay varies depending on where you live and the valuation band your property is in (apart from in Northern Ireland where rates are set individually).